Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 }
 ```

 ## Edit App.js

 While `DogCardInfo` and `BreedList` take care of their respective areas, the `App` component really orchestrates everything and wires up the two.

-Start mapping out the `App` component with the imports you’ll need:
+Map out the `App` component with the imports you need:

 **App.js**